UcheAzubuko/instagram-tribute/README.md

 ## Available Scripts

-After cloning the repo, you can run the following in the app directory:
+After forking or cloning the repo, you can run the following in the app directory:

 ### `yarn`